RyanDaDeng/laravel-api-module-generator/readme.md

 A simple laravel api module service generator to provide you with a clean and lightweight code structure.

-It's just simple and NO other third party helper code
+It's just simple and NO other third party helper code.

 ## Demo
 ![](https://github.com/RyanDaDeng/design-patterns/blob/master/apimodule.gif)